 This course is designed to provide opportunities, apply learned skills, and evaluate progress in preparation for successful completion of LDAC.
 This course is physically and intellectually demanding.
 Ultimately, each MILS III Cadet is trained in skills such as map reading, land navigation, combat water survival training, basic rifle marksmanship, troop leading procedures, operations order process, briefing skills, problem solving and small-unit tactics/techniques.
 Active leadership and leadership application techniques is stressed and evaluated during the course.

 This is an academically challenging course where you will study, practice, and apply the fundamentals of Army Leadership, Officership, Army Values and ethics, personal development, and small unit tactics at the team and squad level.
 At the conclusion of this course, you will be capable of planning, coordinating, navigating, motivating and leading a team or squad in the execution of a tactical mission during a classroom PE, a Leadership Lab, or during a Situational Training Exercise (STX) in a field environment.
-Successful completion of this course will help prepare you for success at the ROTC Leader Development and Assessment Course (LDAC) which you will attend next summer at Fort Lewis, WA.
+Successful completion of this course will help prepare you for success at the ROTC Advanced Camp in which you will attend next summer at Ft.
+Knox, KY.
 This course includes reading assignments, homework assignments, small group assignments, briefings, case studies, and practical exercises, a mid-term exam, and a final exam.
 You will receive systematic and specific feedback on your leader attributes values and core leader competencies from your instructor and other ROTC cadre and MILS IV Cadets who will evaluate you using the ROTC Leader Development Program (LDP) model.
+Corequisite(s): MILS 3021.

 Corequisite(s): MILS 3021.

 MILS 4020 explores the dynamics of leading in the complex situations of current military operations in the full spectrum operations (FSO).
 You will examine differences in customs and courtesies, military law, principles of war, and rules of engagement in the face of international terrorism.
 You also explore aspects of interacting with non-government organizations, civilians on the battlefield, and host nation support.
 The course places significant emphasis on preparing you for BOLC B, and your first unit of assignment.
-It uses case studies, scenarios, and ¿What Now, Lieutenant?¿ exercises to prepare you to face the complex ethical and practical demands of leading as a commissioned officer in the United States Army.
-This semester, you will: Explore Military Professional Ethics and ethical decision making facing an Officer Gain practical experience in Cadet battalion leadership roles Demonstrate personal skills in operations and communications Evaluate and develop MILS III small unit leaders and examine issues of force protection in FSO Prepare for the transition to a career as an Army Officer.
+It uses case studies, scenarios, and What Now, Lieutenant? exercises to prepare you to face the complex ethical and practical demands of leading as a commissioned officer in the United States Army.
+This semester, you will explore Military Professional Ethics and ethical decision making facing an Officer, gain practical experience in Cadet battalion leadership roles, demonstrate personal skills in operations and communications, evaluate and develop MILS III small unit leaders, and examine issues of force protection in Full Spectrum Operations & prepare for the transition to a career as an Army Officer.
 Prerequisite(s): MILS 4010.
 Corequisite(s): MILS 4021.